redis/redis-doc/topics/cluster-tutorial.md

     ./redis-trib.rb reshard <host>:<port> --from <node-id> --to <node-id> --slots --yes

-This allows to build some automatism if you are likely to reshard often however currently, there is no way for `redis-trib` to automatically rebalance the cluster checking the distribution of keys across the cluster nodes and intelligently moving slots as needed.
+This allows to build some automatism if you are likely to reshard often, however currently there is no way for `redis-trib` to automatically rebalance the cluster checking the distribution of keys across the cluster nodes and intelligently moving slots as needed.
 This feature will be added in the future.